WenjinHuang2163/my_Bubble_Sort/README.md

 # How to use the "code"?

-Open the file "code", copy the code and right-click on the Julia to paste.
+Use the script file "myBubbleSort.jl".
+(You may copy the code and right-click on the Julia to paste, or use it directly in Julia.)

 ```
 function myBubbleSort(x)